bradybr/practical-data-science-and-ml/Chapter4/.ipynb_checkpoints/proj_scoping-checkpoint.md

-# Idea First & Project Ideation
+# Project Scoping

+<h3>So how does it all work?</h3>

+Business Need
+Objectives
+Deliverables
+Scope
+ROI/Value